fedyarov/fedyarov.github.io/FIRST.md

 # Questions to CVE-2025-32743 and CVE-2025-32366
 This post provide some disproving research results of CVE-2025-32743.

-## Try to exploit the vulnerability with steps from original article
+## Exploit the vulnerability with steps from original article
 **Setup**
 1. qemu with Ubuntu-22 as VM1;
 2. VM1: downloaded source code of connman from upstream repository https://git.kernel.org/pub/scm/network/connman/connman.git;